jsr6720/jsr6720.github.io/_posts/2025-02-15-how-i-use-llm-ai-tools-everyday.md

 Paying for an ad-free[^disney] search experience is amazing, and getting context-aware and hyper-localized code is great, but the best value I get from LLMs is help in navigating decades worth of information that would be impossible for me to have learned traditionally.
 I will note that whenever possible, I try to follow its output back to real content on the web—probably another factor contributing to my increasing use of traditional search.

-### Integrating LLMs Into My Workflow: Augmentation and Automation
+### Integrating LLMs into My Workflow: Augmentation and Automation

 Harvard Business School[^frontier] published a working paper on navigating the future working with AI as either a handoff approach (Centaur) or wholly new integrated (Cyborg) practice.
 Centaurs, half-horse, half-man, represent a segmented hard switch, toggling between an AI tool and the task at hand, resulting in an almost bidirectional process within a task set.
 Cyborgs infuse generative AI through the entire workflow, either eliminating the original workflow or inventing a new process altogether.